pharmbio/robotlab/sop.md

-   If this fails make sure the robotlab-windows computer is running the labrobots server: https://github.com/pharmbio/robotlab-labrobots By default this is done under a robot services account.
+   If this fails make sure the robotlab-windows computer is running the labrobots server: https://github.com/pharmbio/robotlab-labrobots

-   TODO: I suggest to change this to run this as the normal user for transparency.

 7. Run the test circuit to see that everything is the correct place.